goatshriek/stumpless/INSTALL.md

 If you find that stumpless has installed to unexpected locations and you want to modify this, use the `CMAKE_INSTALL_PREFIX` definition during the configuration step of the build.
-You can always re-run cmake to update this in an existing build tree if you need to change it.
+You can always re-run cmake to update this in an existing build tree if you need to change it, or supply the `--prefix` option to `cmake --install` to change it at install time.

 ```sh
 # our initial build installed to /usr/local locations, which we didn't want